HackBulgaria/Interviews/Karieri-v-Bulgaria-2015/Pens/README.md

 It's been a long day and you have managed to collect a lot of pens.

-But there is one questions that you need to answer - have you managed to collect at least one pen from each type there is?
-There are many companies having different pen types.
-Some are the same and sone are different.
+But there is one questions that you need to answer - have you managed to collect at least one type of pen from each company there is.
+If there is a company with a type of pen that you have, there's no need to collect any more.

-**You are interested in collecting at least one pen from each type there is!**
+**You are interested in collecting at least one type of pen from company at the event**

 And since you are a programmer, you can use code to help yourself.